danmoser/danmoser.github.io/notes/python_astro.rst

 - *Semaphore*: an object to flux control (generally, controls the available resources, as CPUs).
 - *Queue*: structure that allows safe sharing of data between threads.
 - *Locking*: process that makes that threads be launched or interrupted under specific circumstances.
-- *Block*: Is a kind o looking.
+- *Block*: Is a kind of locking.
 An inactive threading, or a thread without available resources, is put to sleep in the system, until an event reactivates it or a required resource becomes available.
 In python, this is the standard described as ``(block=True, timeout=None)``.
 If timeout > 0, timeout defines the maximum allowed time that a thread can sleep before raising an exception (or error).
 If ``block=False`` a thread can not be put to sleep.
 - *Sleep*: state of an inactive thread.

 `David Beazley - Python Concurrency From the Ground Up (PyCon 2015) <https://www.youtube.com/watch?v=MCs5OvhV9S4>`_.